YenRaven/annoy_ltm/README.md

 For any issues or queries, please use the Issues tab on this repository.

 ## Docker
 Hey you!
 Yeah you about to install some random project extension code into your non-dockerized oobabooga instance!
 Don't you know that's dangerous?
 I highly recommend you check out the docker setup for oobabooga-text-generation-webui before randomly installing anything and do your due dilligance by reading through the extension code!
-It's one file, you got that kind of time. https://github.com/oobabooga/text-generation-webui#alternative-docker
+You got that kind of time. https://github.com/oobabooga/text-generation-webui#alternative-docker